bjks10/RPC/NHANES/README.md

 ## STEP 3 - Create Tertiles of Consumption
 Run fped_CreateTerts.sas to combine survey cycles to a pooled dataset, drop "total" food labels, add diet weights.
+The file fped_CreateTerts_lowF.sas creates tertiles based on only those female adults living at or below 130% poverty/income level.
 XXYY denote a single survey cycle (e.g. 1112 for 2011-2012 cycle).
 XXZZ is the full range of combined surveys (e.g. 1118 for 2011-2018 surveys pooled).
 [A] denotes the alpha code attached to each survey cycle: G=2011-2012, H=2013-2014, I=2015-2016, J=2017-2018.